 We truly believe that by inspiring children to read, being read to on a daily basis by an adult in their class and by giving children opportunities to explore a range of rich and appropriately challenging texts through a variety of reading activities they will, in turn, succeed.

-They will succeed in reading accurately and fluently; responding critically to each text they read; and discussing texts with confidence.
+We work hard to ensure this joy of reading extends beyond the classroom and support, promote and value the contributions that parents and carers make to their child’s reading at home.
 We run termly reading challenges in each year group, not only to encourage our pupils to read a wide range of literature, but also to share and discuss these books at home.

 Children enjoy taking part in the Shrewsbury Children's Bookfest each year.
 Author and storyteller visits are organised to further ignite the children's interest in books.
 A highlight of our year is World Book Day, when we celebrate our love of reading.
 The children particularly enjoyed participating in our 'Get Caught Reading' challenge this year.

 Even, Mabel, our school dog is involved in promoting reading.
 Both Mabel and the children enjoy the opportunity to read together.

 To ensure the best outcome for all our pupils, assessment is used continuously to identify any child who is in danger of falling behind.
 Targeted interventions are used to help these children ‘catch up’ and their progress is carefully monitored by class teachers and school leaders.